-† D.D.S. students, starting the Fall 2011 term, and M.D. students, starting the Fall 2020 term, pay tuition three times per year instead of two, with the persemester rates adjusted downward to be comparable with previous annual totals.
+[†] D.D.S. students, starting the Fall 2011 term, and M.D. students, starting the Fall 2020 term, pay tuition three times per year instead of two, with the persemester rates adjusted downward to be comparable with previous annual totals.

-6 Based on FY 2023 U.S. Consumer Price Index (as estimated by the U-M Research Seminar in Quantitative Economics).
+6 Based on FY 2024 U.S. Consumer Price Index (as estimated by the U-M Research Seminar in Quantitative Economics).

-The U-M awards more graduate academic and professional degrees combined than any other Big Ten institution, and is among the top five of its peer universities.
+The U-M awards more graduate academic and professional degrees combined than almost any other Big Ten institution, and is ranked 6th among peer universities.

-5.3.1 Graduate Master's, Academic Doctoral and Professional Doctoral Degrees Awarded, Headcount for U-M, Peers and Big Ten Universities, 2020-21.
+5.3.1 Graduate Master's, Academic Doctoral and Professional Doctoral Degrees Awarded, Headcount for U-M, Peers and Big Ten Universities, 2021-22.